Muzraf/HandmadeHero-Notes/README.md

 # HandmadeHero-Notes
-This repo cotains my day to day code archive from Handmade Hero.
+This repo cotains my day to day archive of Handmade Hero by casey muratori.